stefano-marchesin/learning_ke_wembs/README.md

 # Learning Methods for Knowledge-Enhanced Word Embeddings

-Repository to contain runs, data, code, and information about the paper ``Learning Methods for Knowledge-Enhanced Word Embeddings'' (submitted to ECIR 2020 reproducibility track) by M. Agosti, S. Marchesin, and G. Silvello
+Repository to contain runs, data, code, and information about the paper ``Learning Methods for Knowledge-Enhanced Word Embeddings`` Submitted to ECIR 2020 reproducibility track by M. Agosti, S. Marchesin, and G. Silvello

 ## Additional Performance Analysis for Joint Learning and Retrofitting Models
 **Analysis of the &alpha; and &beta; hyper-parameters:**